Qualification Exam Frequently Asked Questions (FAQ)

 Individuals registering as compliance officers on or after October 1, 2018, are required to 1) pass the Compliance Official (Series 14) Exam; or 2) pass the SIE, the General Securities Representative (Series 7) Exam and the General Securities Principal (Series 24) Exam.

-4. Can I solicit customer accounts once my firm submits the Form U4 for me to FINRA, but before my registration becomes effective?
+4. Am I permitted to solicit customer accounts once my firm submits the Form U4 for me to FINRA but before my registration becomes effective?

 No, you are not permitted to perform registered representative functions until your registration becomes approved with all regulatory organizations and state securities commissions.
 You are permitted to work in other areas at the firm if the tasks do not require registration.

-5. Can I continue to service my customers' accounts before my re-registration becomes effective with my new employer member?
+5. Am I permitted to continue servicing my customers' accounts before my re-registration becomes effective with my new employer member?

 No, you are not permitted to transact any securities business until your registration with your new firm is approved.

-6. If a friend who is not registered with FINRA refers clients to me, may I pay them a commission for these referrals?
+6. If a friend who is not registered with FINRA refers clients to me, am I permitted to pay them a commission for these referrals?

 No, you are not permitted to share commissions generated from securities transactions with non-registered individuals.

-7. Can I maintain an active registration with two FINRA-registered firms concurrently?
+7. Am I permitted to maintain an active registration with two FINRA-registered firms concurrently?

 FINRA does not prohibit an individual from maintaining concurrent registrations, but both firms must agree to this arrangement.
 You must be sure that this dual affiliation does not violate the registration requirements of other self-regulatory organizations (SROs) or state securities commissions.

 8. How long will my qualification exam(s) be valid after I end my affiliation with a FINRA-registered firm?

 Your SIE exam is valid up to four years.
 All other exams will be valid for two years after your registration has been terminated.
 (Note: The two years are calculated from the employment end date with the prior employer or from the continuing education inactive date.)